 Alicia has built upon her pre-law economic antitrust research experience with N/E/R/A to evaluate complex litigation questions at the trial level as well as on appeal.
 She recently completed a three-week trial in a high profile case involving the Pennsylvania Constitution.

 In General.
 Alicia is a member of the firm’s Professional Development Committee, and she focuses on talent management for the Litigation group.
-She is co-chair of the Content Management Committee for the Litigation Section of the ABA and is a member of the Steering Committee of the Death Penalty Representation Project, as well as an active member of the Judicial Division’s Council of Appellate Lawyers and an American Bar Foundation Fellow.
+For the American Bar Association, Alicia is co-chair of the Content Management Committee for the Litigation Section and a member of the Executive Board of the Council of Appellate Lawyers for the Judicial Division, as well as a member of the Steering Committee of the Death Penalty Representation Project and an American Bar Foundation Fellow.
 She is also a member of the Pennsylvania Bar Association’s Appellate Advocacy and Judicial Administration Committees.
 Alicia serves on the boards of Mendelssohn Club, Musicopia, and Greensgrow Philadelphia Project, Inc.